CEITECmagnonics/SpinWaveToolkit/docs/source/getting_started.rst

 ^^^^^^^^^^^^^^
 First, you need to choose the appropriate model for your experiment.
 This depends mainly on the configuration.
 Currently, there are these dispersion models:

-- single magnetic layer (zeroth perturbation - omits intermode coupling, mainly for thin films) - :py:class:`SpinWaveToolkit.SingleLayer`
+- single magnetic layer (zeroth perturbation - omits intermode coupling, mainly for thin films) - :py:class:`.SingleLayer`
-- single magnetic layer with intermode coupling (useful for thicker layers) - :class:`SingleLayerNumeric`
+- single magnetic layer with intermode coupling (useful for thicker layers) - :py:class:`.SingleLayerNumeric`
 - two coupled magnetic layers (e.g. syntheric antiferromagnets) - :py:class:`.DoubleLayerNumeric`
-- one magnetic layer dipolarly coupled to a superconducting layer - :py:class:`SingleLayerSCcoupled`
+- one magnetic layer dipolarly coupled to a superconducting layer - :py:class:`.SingleLayerSCcoupled`
-- magnon-polariton in a bulk ferromagnet (very small wavevectors) - :py:class:`BulkPolariton`
+- magnon-polariton in a bulk ferromagnet (very small wavevectors) - :py:class:`.BulkPolariton`

 Let's assume a single magnetic layer for the following examples.
 Therefore, we will use the :py:class:`SingleLayer` class.

 Define your material
 ^^^^^^^^^^^^^^^^^^^^
-To handle materials, `SpinWaveToolkit` uses the :py:class:`Material` class.
-You can either use one of the predefined materials (see documentation of :py:class:`Material`), or define your own by specifying its parameters
+To handle materials, `SpinWaveToolkit` uses the :py:class:`.Material` class.
+You can either use one of the predefined materials (see documentation of :py:class:`.Material`), or define your own by specifying its parameters

 .. code-block:: python